The Story of Vlchek

 Vlchek tools were sold through many different channels, including industrial distributors, automotive supply specialists, and even high-volume retailers such as Western Auto Supply.

-The examples of tools shown below are arranged roughly chronologically based on the capability of production, but the actual age of particular tools is not known.
-Vlchek is not known to have had any date code marking system, though it's possible that the forge numbers may have some relationship to production date.
+The examples of tools shown in the following sections are based on the capability of production, but the actual age of particular tools is generally not known.
+Vlchek is not known to have used a date code marking system and so it is often difficult to estimate the age of a tool.

 The overall length is 10.2 inches, and the finish is plain steel.